videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/record-meeting.md

 ### Events

-1. **recording-state-changed** - This event will be emitted when the meeting's recording status changed.
+- **onRecordingStateChanged** - A `onRecordingStateChanged` event will be triggered any time the recording state of a meeting changes.

 <Tabs
 defaultValue="Kotlin"